oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/board_test/README.md

 * Kernel launch latency
 * Kernel to device global memory bandwidth

-***Documentation***:  The [DPC++ FPGA Code Samples Guide](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html) helps you navigate the samples and build your knowledge on SYCL* for FPGA. <br>
+***Documentation***:  The [DPC++ FPGA Code Samples Guide](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html) helps you to navigate the samples and build your knowledge of DPC++ for FPGA. <br>
-The [FPGA Optimization Guide for Intel® oneAPI Toolkits](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) is the reference manual for targeting FPGAs through SYCL*. <br>
+The [oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) is the reference manual for targeting FPGAs through DPC++. <br>
 The [oneAPI Programming Guide](https://software.intel.com/en-us/oneapi-programming-guide) is a general resource for target-independent DPC++ programming.

 | Optimized for                     | Description
 ---                                 |---
 | OS                                | Linux* Ubuntu* 18.04/20.04, RHEL*/CentOS* 8, SUSE* 15, Windows 10
-| Hardware                          | Intel® Programmable Acceleration Card (PAC) with Intel Arria® 10 GX FPGA <br> Intel® FPGA Programmable Acceleration Card (PAC) D5005 (with Intel Stratix® 10 SX) <br> Intel® FPGA third-party or custom platforms with oneAPI support <br> *__Note__: Intel® FPGA PAC hardware is compatible only with Ubuntu 18.04*
+| Hardware                          | Intel® Programmable Acceleration Card (PAC) with Intel Arria® 10 GX FPGA <br> Intel® FPGA Programmable Acceleration Card (PAC) D5005 (with Intel Stratix® 10 SX) <br> Intel® FPGA 3rd party / custom platforms with oneAPI support <br> *__Note__: Intel® FPGA PAC hardware is only compatible with Ubuntu 18.04*
 | Software                          | Intel® oneAPI DPC++ Compiler <br> Intel® FPGA Add-On for oneAPI Base Toolkit
 | What you will learn               | How to test board interfaces to ensure the designed platform provides expected performance
 | Time to complete                  | 30 minutes (not including compile time)

 ## Purpose
-You can use this test to check FPGA board interfaces and measure host to device and kernel to global memory interface metrics.
+This reference design implements tests to check FPGA board interfaces and measure host to device and kernel to global memory interface metrics.
 Custom platform developers can use this test as a starting point to validate custom platform interfaces.

 ### Introduction to oneAPI FPGA Board Support Package(BSP)